 Drops a view.
 Use DropIfExists to drop a view only if it exists.

 Returns a list of all user databases on the server.
 Make sure to connect with the correct permissions!
 In MySql, this will return a list of all schemas.

 Checks if a database exists.

 Checks if a schema exists.
 In MySql or MariaDb, use the IfDatabaseExistsTask instead.

 Count the row in a table.
 This task normally uses the COUNT(*) method (could take some time on big tables).
 You can pass a a filter condition for the count.

 Executes any sql on the database.
-Use ExecuteNonQuery for SQL statements returning no data, ExecuteScalar for statements with one row and one column or ExecuteReader for SQL that returns a result set.
+Use ExecuteNonQuery for SQL statements returning no data, ExecuteScalar for statements that return only one row and one column or ExecuteReader for SQL that returns multiple rows or columns

 Truncates a table.